What happened to Agrieuro Corp (otcbb:euri)

 This can include things like annual reports, financial statements, and corporate governance documents.
 The company also operated an online retail store called agrieuro.com.
 It is unclear what happened to the domain name or whether the company plans to relaunch the site in the future.

-The last known stock price of agrieuro corp was $0.0002 per share.
-The last known annual report filed by agrieuro corp was for the year ended December 31, 2008.
+The last known stock price of Agrieuro Corp was $0.0002 per share.
+The last known annual report filed by Agrieuro Corp was for the year ending December 31, 2008.
 The company's financial statements showed that it had a net loss of $4,957,818 for the year.